 - Easy to use

-- Some types do not require prescription
+- Some types do not require a prescription

-What Are the Disadvantages?
+What are the Disadvantages?

 How Effective is it?

 Using the morning after pill is not as tricky as other methods of birth control.
-With Plan-B, all that is needed is to take the pills at the times indicated on the packaging.

 Tips for Using the Pill